Shringe/RazerBatteryTray/README.md

 # RazerBatteryTray
 Adds a system tray widget to display battery of Razer devices.
 Uses Open Razer, most likely only works for Linux.

+DISCLAIMER: I am not affiliated with OpenRazer in any way.

 ## Installation
 [OpenRazer](https://openrazer.github.io/) daemon must be installed on the system for RazerBatteryTray to work.